dsereycamus/dsereycamus/README.md

 👩🏼‍💻 I’m currently learning JavaScript, MongoDB and GitHub

-🌱 Fun fact:I like plants and I'm a mother of seven cats🐈‍⬛
+🌱 Fun fact:I love plants and I'm a mother of seven cats🐈‍⬛

 <br>
 <h2>Get in Touch! 📬</h2>